daveberrys/daveberrys/README.md

 <h2>
     <img src="images/wavey.gif" width="50">
-    Hey mate!
+    Hey mate.
 </h2>
 <p>
     Looks like you wanted to know more about me. <br>
-    Well, this is the perfect page for you!
+    Well, this is the perfect page for you.
 </p>